jackwthake/psu-computer-science/cs163/prog1/readme.md

 The node structure holds one item in the linear linked list as well the link to the next node in the list.
 These will be represented as:
 - **data**: Represents one individual project.
-- **next**: Holds a pointer to the next node int the list, NULL if it is the last node.
+- **next**: Holds a pointer to the next node in the list, NULL if it is the last node.

 ---